 The FlexPro® servo drive family has two main subgroups: the Micro-Size versions and the Mini-Size.
 While both are very compact and boast the same features and technology, the differences in size and power range merit the separate classifications.

 As the names might imply, the micro-sized FlexPro drives are the smaller of the two.
 The base units have a footprint of 1.50 x 1.00 inches (38.1 x 25.4 mm).
-The input voltage range for these is 10-55 VDC, with continuous current ratings as high as 45 amps and peak current ratings as high as 50 amps.
+The input voltage ranges for these are 10-55 VDC or 20-90 VDC, with both peak and continuous current ratings as high as 60 amps.

 FlexPro® drives can fit into tight spaces and still deliver the impressive power and performance to your robot joints, AGV traction wheels, or any other application.
 ADVANCED Motion Controls® offers various form factors of FlexPro® drives for each power level to ensure that it can be used anywhere.